pierreavn/angular-tabler-icons/README.md

 ## Contributing

-Feel free to report issues or to contibute to this project!
+Feel free to report issues or to contribute to this project!
 Here are few tips to start:
 ```bash
 $ yarn lib:generate  # generate components from Tabler Icons